bruceravel/larch-plugin-tutorial/mback/mbackfunction.md

 In the minimization function given above, the function is split into two regions, the first $$n_1$$ data points and all the rest.
-Often the pre-edge region contains far fewer datapoints than the region above the edge.
+Often the pre-edge region contains far fewer data points than the region above the edge.
 To make sure that the normalization function does a good job of matching the pre-edge data, a different weighting is used.
 That is the purpose of the $$\frac{1}{n_1}$$ and $$\frac{1}{n_2}$$